Brute Force Attack Protection

 - Whitelist known IP addresses to prevent false positives.

-- Easily turn the feature on or off with one click from your dashboard.
+- Turn the feature on or off with one click from your dashboard.

 Part of Jetpack’s suite of security services for WordPress sites including brute force protection, uptime monitoring, data backups, security scanning, and more.

 Frequently Asked Questions

 Answers to common questions we get asked.
 We’d be more than happy to answer any additional questions you may have!

 How much does brute force protection cost?

 Brute force protection is provided for free to all WordPress sites running Jetpack.

 Whatever sort of site you’re running, Jetpack’s features are designed to keep your site secure, build your brand, and better engage with more readers.

 If you don’t currently have Jetpack, install it now so you can begin taking advantage of our features.
 Installation is easy and free -- you don't need a paid subscription.Install Jetpack